 James is a graduate of Ravensbourne University and the National Film and Television School.
-His experience includes producing, programming, and ten years in distribution following his producing debut Beyond Biba: A Portrait of Barbara Hulancki.
+His experience includes producing, programming, and ten years in distribution following his producing debut Beyond Biba: A Portrait of Barbara Hulanicki.
 His cutting edge, hands-on approach to distribution encourages innovation and collaboration, helping independent filmmakers navigate a highly competitive marketplace while elevating the profile of their projects.

 Since 2018 he has programmed the Folkestone Harbour Screen and the Folkestone Quarterhouse helping to build a film culture in the region.
 He is the festival director of the inaugural Folkestone Documentary Festival which takes place in June 2021.